 How the Bootstrap Grid Works

-Bootstrap, the seemingly inescapable CSS framework, has many valuable features.
+Bootstrap is a popular frontend open source toolkit.
+The seemingly inescapable CSS framework, has many valuable features.
 The most basic and powerful of these arguably is its mobile-first 12-column grid layout system.
 The Bootstrap grid has been around in its current form since v3.0 in 2013, and (to our collective relief) remains the same in v.4.0.

 Yet the grid system can present a steep learning curve, and many developers tend to just throw containers, rows, and columns into their pages without understand how these elements work together.
 Instead of just grumbling about this (which I reserve the right to continue doing), I thought I would try to help unlock the relationship between containers, rows, and columns in hopes of improving both understanding and markup.